okukubrianokoth/Address-Book/README.md

-Address Book Application Description; This is an Address Book application where users can update and manage their details.
+Address Book Applicatio: is an application where users can update and manage their details.
 The app allows users to store and update their personal information, including their name, email, address, and contact details.
 Users can also include a list of things they prefer to carry out or remember, ensuring they stay organized.
 We’re located along Ngong Road in Nairobi, Kenya.

 Setup/Installation Requirements To set up the Address Book application, follow these instructions:
 Setup/Installation Requirements To set up the Address Book application, follow these instructions;